-- The inclusion of all components, and the disclosure of all joint ventures and other related organizations; - The proper classification of funds, net position and fund balances; - The proper approval of reserves of fund equity; - Compliance with laws, regulations, and provisions of contracts and grant agreements, including budget laws or ordinances; compliance with any tax or debt limits, and any debt covenants; - Representations relative to required supplementary information; - The identification of all federal assistance programs, and compliance with grant requirements. - Events occurring subsequent to the fiscal year end requiring adjustment to or disclosure in the financial statements.
+- The inclusion of all components, and the disclosure of all joint ventures and other related organizations; - The proper classification of funds, net position and fund balances; - The proper approval of reserves of fund equity; - Appropriate accounting and disclosure of related party transactions; - Compliance with laws, regulations, and provisions of contracts and grant agreements, including budget laws or ordinances; compliance with any tax or debt limits, and any debt covenants; - Representations relative to required supplementary information; - The identification of all federal assistance programs, and compliance with grant requirements; and, - Events occurring subsequent to the fiscal year end requiring adjustment to or disclosure in the financial statements.

 Management is responsible for adjusting the financial statements to correct misstatements we may detect during our audit and for affirming to us in the representation letter that the effects of any uncorrected misstatements we aggregate during our engagement and pertaining to the latest period the statements present are immaterial, both individually and in the aggregate, to the opinion units.
-(Financial statements include the related footnotes and required and other supplemental information).
+(Financial statements include the related disclosures and required and other supplemental information).